m4nr44j/Sodacan/README.md

-# data-cli: The AI Data Workbench
+# sodacan: The AI Data Workbench

 > Turn messy enterprise data into BI-ready insights in minutes, not weeks.